Name: William COFFEY

 (Following was written by Dorothy (Coffey) Smith.)

 William married Malcena Barbre about 1872.
-Malcena was about seventeen years old then, they had ten children.
+Malcena was about seventeen years old then; they had ten children.

-William moved to Sullivan County (Indiana, town of Jackson) where he owned and operated a coal mine.
+William moved to Sullivan County (Indiana, township of Jackson) where he owned and operated a coal mine.
 He later moved to Terra Haute where he also operated a coal mine for three or four years.
 He then moved to Hymera.
-He operated a coal mine there until about 1890, when the Chicago Company leased all the coal around them and started to build up the town.
+He operated a coal mine there until about 1889, when the Chicago Company leased all the coal around them and started to build up the town.
 But when the first three buildings that went up were two saloons and a gambling hall, grandfather packed his family in a covered wagon and started for Wayne County, Iowa, which was a prohibition state.
 He died there.

-William died in an accident, and the details were as follows:
+1896: William died in an accident, and the details were as follows:

 NEWSPAPER: "THE NEW ERA", HUMESTON, IOWA, 18 MARCH, 1896, PAGE 4, COLUMN 3: